scerioli/Global-Preferences-Survey/ReproduceArticle.md

   - *DateStd* same, but standardized

   - *avgRatioLaborStd* same, but standardized

+  - *GenderIndexStd* same, but standardized

+  - *GenderIndexRescaled* same, but rescaled using a min-max method

   - *residualslogAvgGDPpcStd* is the variable created using the *logAvgGDPpcStd* residualised using *GenderIndexStd*